LivePersonInc/knowledge-center-archive/pages/documents/What's New/december-2018.md

 ---

-<iframe src="https://player.vimeo.com/video/305921583" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/305921583" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 In this months Newsletter we have looked at the highlights of 2018 showcasing our top capabilities which we introduced to make brands more conversational.